Mountain Springs Recovery - Monument, Colorado

 CBT in Aurora, CO, can be helpful to anyone, not just those struggling with addiction or going through addiction recovery.
 It can even just help develop ways to face stress.

-And cognitive behavioral therapy can be especially useful for someone struggling with substance abuse or use challenges.
+And cognitive behavioral therapy can be especially useful for someone struggling with substance use disorder or use challenges.
 That is partly because anyone trying to navigate such problems often has some thoughts and feelings that can be guided into more effective types of strategies.

 What to Look for in Cognitive Behavioral Therapy in Aurora, Colorado